Law of India: Constitutional and administrative law

-The Constitution of India, which came into effect on 26 January 1950 is the lengthiest written constitution in the world.
+The Constitution of India, which came into effect on 26 January 1950 is the lengthiest written national constitution in the world.
 Although its administrative provisions are to a large extent based on the Government of India Act 1935, it also contains various other provisions that were drawn from other constitutions in the world at the time of its creation.
 It provides details of the administration of both the Union and the States, and codifies the relations between the Federal Government and the State Governments.
 Also incorporated into the text are a chapter on the fundamental rights of citizens, as well as a chapter on directive principles of state policy.

 The constitution prescribes a federal structure of government, with a clearly defined separation of legislative and executive powers between the Federation and the States.
+However, scholars have described India as quasi-federal due to its centralizing tendencies.
 Each State Government has the freedom to draft its own laws on subjects classified as state subjects.
 Laws passed by the Parliament of India and other pre-existing central laws on subjects classified as central subjects are binding on all citizens.
 However, the Constitution also has certain unitary features, such as vesting power of amendment solely in the Federal Government, the absence of dual citizenship, and the overriding authority assumed by the Federal Government in times of emergency.

 Criminal law

-The Indian Penal Code formulated by the British during the British Raj in 1860, forms the backbone of criminal law in India.
-This law was later repealed and replaced by Bharatiya Nyaya Sanhita (BNS).
-The Code of Criminal Procedure, 1973 governs the procedural aspects of the criminal law.
+The Indian Penal Code formulated by the British during the British Raj in 1860, formed the backbone of criminal law in India for over 160 years.
+It law was later repealed and replaced by the Bharatiya Nyaya Sanhita, 2023, which has largely retained the structure of the Indian Penal Code with several modifications.
+The Bharatiya Nagarik Suraksha Sanhita (BNSS), 2023 governs the procedural aspects of the criminal law in India.

 Jury trials were abolished by the government in 1960 on the grounds they would be susceptible to media and public influence.
 This decision was based on an 8-1 acquittal of Kawas Nanavati in K. M. Nanavati vs. State of Maharashtra, which was overturned by higher courts.

 In February 2011, the Supreme Court of India ruled that criminal defendants have a constitutional right to counsel.

 Capital punishment in India is legal.
 Renuka Shinde and Seema Mohan Gavit, who were guilty of kidnapping and killing at least 13 children under 6 years, are currently lodged in Yerwada Central Jail.
 They were also the first women in India to be given capital punishment.
 The last execution was conducted on 20 March 2020, where the death sentence was awarded to the convicts—Pawan Gupta, Akshay Singh Thakur, Vinay Sharma, and Mukesh Singh—by a trial court, a decision which was upheld by Delhi High Court and Supreme Court as well.